anand-3399/NewsMedia/README.md

-# NewsMonkey React App
+# NewsMedia React App

-NewsMonkey is a React app that uses the News API to fetch news articles from various sources.
+NewsMedia is a React app that uses the News API to fetch news articles from various sources.
 It is a single page application that uses React Router to navigate between different pages.

 ### Features